We Got Audited By a Competent Authority. Here’s What You Need To Know.

 Okay, let’s backtrack a bit.
 Sven had sent them documents before the first deadline, right?
 How did that go actually?
 Well, Sven prepared everything in an orderly fashion: There were PDFs exported from our eQMS, Formwork, and neatly sorted into folders on our file system.
 Those folders were important, because otherwise everything is a jumbled mess.
 You e.g. want your CAPAs to be in the CAPA folder and not somewhere else.
 Time to send them via email.
 Now, what does a rational human being in the age of the internet do?
 Right, create a zip archive so that the folder structure is preserved, and send the zip archive via email.

 That’s what I did.
-Some time later, one of the auditors sent me an email “that she had been notified that their email system had rejected an email by me” (mind you, I hadn’t received any notification).
+Some time later, one of the competent authority auditors sent me an email “that she had been notified that their email system had rejected an email by me” (mind you, I hadn’t received any notification).
 She told me that their IT security policy didn’t allow receiving emails with zip archive attachments.
 So either I’d have to attach each PDF separately to the next email, giving up the folder structure and creating a jumbled mess, or she could create a shareable folder within their certified file sharing system (I know what you’re thinking right now).
 I opted for the jumbled-mess email solution, threw all PDFs into one email and sent it off into the matrix.
 It seems to have worked, because it explains the existence of the OpenReg GmbH folder which we’ll come back to now.

 So the folder contained a printout of all PDFs we had sent them.